betsee/betse/README.rst

 The ``seed``, ``init``, and ``sim`` subcommands run only the seed, initialization, and simulation phases (respectively) for the passed simulation.
-The typical CLI-based workflow calls these subcommands in an order resembling:
+A typical CLI-based workflow calls these subcommands in order:

 #.
 Create a default simulation configuration in a new ``my_sim/`` subdirectory
    of the current directory.